larq/compute-engine/docs/build_arm.md

 # Building Larq Compute Engine for ARM-based systems
-This page descibes how to build a Larq Compute Engine (LCE) inference binary for 32-bit, as well as 64-bit ARM-based systems.
+This page descibes how to build Larq Compute Engine (LCE) applications for 32-bit, as well as 64-bit ARM-based systems.
 You can either build LCE natively on your ARM device or cross-compile it from a non-ARM machine.
 [Bazel](https://bazel.build/) is the primary build system for LCE, and it can